Maryamallawi96/ppo-lstm-drone-nav/README.md

 # 🛸 PPO-LSTM Drone Navigation
+# Memory-Augmented Reinforcement Learning for UAV Navigation using PPO-LSTM

-This project implements **autonomous drone navigation** in a 3D indoor environment using **Deep Reinforcement Learning (PPO + LSTM)** in ROS/Gazebo.
-The drone navigates to a target using only LiDAR data and memory (LSTM) for decision-making in partially observable environments.
+🛸 🛸 This project implements autonomous drone navigation in a 3D indoor simulated environment using Deep Reinforcement Learning (PPO + LSTM).
+The drone learns to navigate through obstacles toward a target using only LiDAR input, leveraging memory (LSTM) for better decision-making in partially observable environments.
 ## 🧠 Features

 - ✅ PPO + LSTM agent using Stable-Baselines3